MrReSc/MindTheDark/README.md

 # MindTheDark Template
 This template is based on the standard [DokuWiki Template](https://www.dokuwiki.org/template:dokuwiki).

 MindTheDark offers a light and a dark color scheme for your DokuWiki.
+The color scheme and the style are optimized for software documentation.
+The optics are flat.

 If the `autoDark` option is enabled, the color scheme of the operating system is used.
 So the user can choose which color scheme he prefers.

 ## Features
 * light and a dark color scheme (`theme` option)